• Home

 Safety Measures

-3.Skip on a soft surface to protect knees and ankles.
+• Practice on a soft or even surface to protect joints.

 Strategies